 Muscle Aches and Joint Pain

-Our brains and digestive systems are strongly connected, which is why many of us get stomach aches or nausea when we're stressed or worried.
-Depression can get you in your gut too -- causing symptoms of nausea, indigestion, diarrhea, or constipation.
+Our brains and digestive systems are strongly connected, which is why many of us get stomachaches or nausea when we're stressed or worried.
+Depression can get you in your gut too, causing symptoms of nausea, indigestion, diarrhea, or constipation.

 Changes in Appetite or Weight

 Some people lose their appetite when they feel depressed.
 Others can't stop eating -- it soothes their frustration or misery.
 The result can be weight gain or loss and, with weight loss, lack of energy.
 Depression has been linked to eating disorders like bulimia, anorexia, or binge eating.
-In women, the link between depression and anorexia or bulimia is especially strong.
+In women, the link between depression and anorexia or bulimia is strong.

 Agitation and Restlessness

 If you're depressed, you might lose your interest in sex.
 Severe depression, especially, can have an impact on sex.
-People who are depressed are more likely to use alcohol and drugs, both of which can reduce your sex drive.
+People who are depressed are more likely to use alcohol and drugs, both of which can lower your sex drive.
 Some prescription drugs -- including ones that treat depression -- can also take away your sex drive and affect performance.
 Talk to your doctor about your treatment options.